Mansiuniyal/Mansiuniyal/README.md

-🌱About
+   Hi👋

-   Hi!
+   Good to have you here!
-   I am Mansi Uniyal, currently pursuing Master of Computer Application from Graphic Era Hill University
+   I am Mansi Uniyal, currently pursuing Master of Computer Application from Graphic Era Hill University.